Pokemon Go has been released. But what should small businesses do to capitalise on the massive uptake & excitement? Find out here.

 Woolworths are the current reigning monarchs on Pokémon social media.
 Their post on the weekend has received over 39,000 likes/responses, over 7800 shares and 15,000 comments.
 Whoever is running their social media team deserves a raise!

-ME Bank also had their own version of this post.
+ME Bank also had their own version of the post.
 Again a not too shabby 592 likes/reactions and 82 comments.

 There are other businesses proving you don’t have to be large to use social media.